maxthyen/configs/README.md

 #### todo:
 * add shell script to automatically create symlinks to put these files in their proper places (e.g. `ln -s vim/.vimrc ~/` etc.)
+* additional documentation on what customizations these files apply to the various applications